dsccommunity/dsccommunity.org/content/blog/use-dscresource-common-functions-in-module.en.md

 #### Update file `RequiredModuled.psd1`

-Add a new entry to the file `RequiredModuled.psd1` letting the CI pipeline know what module and version to download.
-You should pin the version here so that breaking changes in upstream does not affect you.
+Add a new entry to the file `RequiredModuled.psd1` letting the CI pipeline know which module and version to download.
+You should pin the version here so that breaking changes in the upstream does not affect you.

 ```powershell
 @{